Common Tree Disease in North Texas

 However, long before a tree dies from Ganoderma rot, the buttress roots and butt (lower trunk) of the tree are slowly damaged by decay.
 This can cause the tree to become a risk to property and people.
 The most pressing concern with the disease is tree stability.

-Symptoms of Ganoderma Rot Infection
+Common Signs of Ganoderma Infection

 The most recognizable symptom of Ganoderma are the rusty red shelf mushrooms that form on the trunks of living or dead trees.
 These mushrooms, known as conks, are fruiting bodies which are responsible for the production of the fungi spreading spores.
 They are not the agent of attack.
 They are only the fruit of it, so to speak.